On this page, you can find additional configuration for adding cards to your Components integration.

 Components can show separate payment forms for debit cards and credit cards.
 Here are example use cases for this feature:

-- In Brazil, Mexico, and Finland, many shoppers use combo cards that can make both debit or credit transactions.
-Separate forms for Debit Card and Credit Card lets the shopper choose the type of transaction.
+- In Brazil and Finland, many shoppers use combo cards that can make both debit or credit transactions.
+If you use separate forms for Debit Card and Credit Card the shopper can choose the type of transaction.

 - To accept card payments in Sweden, local legislation requires you to show the debit card payment options before the credit card ones.